atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/selection-bias.md

 section: Cognitive Biases
 title: Selection Bias
 meta_title: How Selection Bias Affects your Analysis
-description: Selection bias affects analysis.
+description: Selection bias negatively affects your analysis.
 Learn how to detect Selection Bias and how to avoid this cognitive bias.
 number: 2
 authors:
 - _people/matt.md